LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 - buildings, trees, and barriers;
 - optional semantic circuit grammar;
 - player spawn.

+Every map receives a lightweight visual fence at `worldLimit`.
+The car's paired-circle footprint reaches that fence as its center enters the existing boundary-reset zone, so the visible perimeter and terminal boundary remain spatially consistent without adding fence obstacles.

 Every registered mode receives the selected map and its built `WorldRuntime` service.
 The service owns pavement, obstacle, spawn, and boundary queries so player and pursuit actors share one spatial truth.
 Its `destroy()` method removes and disposes all map-owned scene resources during an in-place map change.